HowXu/alacritty-patched/README.md

 #### Known issues

-* Block cursor may look really off due to blending hack that essentially just inverts the character color.
-It is recommended to replace it with "underline" (see config or GIF demo)
+* Block cursor may look off due to manual blending implementation.
+It's supposed to look better than it used to now, but if you still don't like it, there is an option to override "block" shape
 * __Wayland compatibility is fixed!__ If you still experience issues, report them to #3 and feel free to reopen it
 * Probably more resource consumption when redrawing the frame, but overall the